t-sobol/rock-paper-scissors/README.md

 Rock/paper/scissors
 ===================

-A simple rock/paper/scissors game written in JavaScript
+A simple rock/paper/scissors game written in JavaScript and based on Codecademy web developer course.

 Enjoy!